paihari/docker-multi-container/README.md

-Docker Multi Container hosted on AWS
+Docker Multi Container hosted on AWS - A tap to AWS